This flourless orange cake is made with whole oranges, including peel and all! This cake is gluten-free and dairy-free but full of flavour.

 - Wash the oranges really well before placing them on the saucepan for boiling.
 Some oranges are covered with wax that can be removed by running them in warm water then scrubbing them with a dry, coarse cloth.

-- Why did my flourless cake deflate?
 It can be because it was beaten too fast in the food processor, which created many air bubbles.
 To prevent this, pulse moderately until combined.
 Also check that your baking powder is within its expiration date.

-How to store
+How to Store Orange Cake

-Orange cake stores well in an airtight container for three days if refrigerated.
-You may also freeze it for up to six months.
-Cool it completely, then wrap with cling wrap and foil before freezing.
-Don't put the syrup on the cake in both storage options.
-To thaw, defrost at room temperature for 6 hours or overnight.
+Yes, you can freeze it for up to six months.
+Cool it completely (don't use syrup), then wrap with cling wrap and foil before freezing.
+To thaw, defrost at room temperature for 6 hours or overnight and enjoy.

 Flourless Orange Cake